theQRL/documentation/docs/Use/Node/qrl-maintenance.md

 on the network and anything that happens will not be recognized by the main chain.

 :::info
 Hard fork updates are well announced prior to the the fork height.
-Join the mailinglist or our support chat on Discord to keep up with the latest updates.
+Join the mailing list or our support chat on Discord to keep up with the latest updates.
 :::